(45 year cycle)

 FINANCIAL DEREGULATION – BIG BANG

 The second major correlation is with major shifts or changes to the Status-quo in the structure of institutions at the heart of the world economy.
 In particular, the 1988 Conjunction comes close to the end October 1986 deregulation of the London Stock Exchange – the so called ‘Big Bang’, which sees the whole established structure of city financial institutions change, and which results in a pay-out of such huge sums of money to partners and traders that the UK property market undergoes a period of wild inflation.
+A similar deregulatory move culminated in the United States in the same year.
+Amendments were made to Federal Reserve Regulation Q such that by April 1986 all interest rate ceilings had been eliminated except for the ban on demand deposit interest.
 The philosophy behind ‘Big Bang’ has much to do with the new economic strategy of ‘globalisation’ that is set to sweep the West.
 Again here is an idea that alters structures.

 ASIAN ‘TIGER’ ECONOMIES